 By Dr. Justin Marchegiani

-Birth control pills can have many side effects.
-Many times birth control pills are prescribed for reasons outside of just avoiding pregnancy.
+Birth control pills are often prescribed for reasons outside of just avoiding pregnancy.
 Many times birth control pills are prescribed for acne, migraines, excessive menstruation and PMS symptoms.

 The problem with this type of approach is it doesn’t fix the root cause of why those symptoms are there in the first place.
 At some point, these old symptoms will reveal themselves again and maybe worse than they were originally.